Skip advert

 Value my car

 The latest evolution of the Peugeot 5008 offers buyers a choice of models to suit their lifestyle and driving habits.
-For instance, if it’s maximum convenience you’re after, the entry-level 5008 Hybrid doesn’t need to be plugged in for a charge.
+For instance, if it's the maximum convenience you’re after, the entry-level 5008 Hybrid doesn’t need to be plugged in for a charge.
 Instead, it recuperates energy when the car slows down to top up its 0.9kWh battery.

 Advertisement - Article continues below

 The small battery only allows the 5008 Hybrid to cover very short distances at low speeds on battery power alone, but that’s enough for it to return up to 52.5mpg, according to Peugeot.
 During our testing, we only managed to achieve 40.8mpg.
-And that was with just two adults onboard.
+And that was with just two adults on board.

-Above this is the 5008 Plug-in Hybrid, which as its name suggests needs charging whenever possible, because it features a much larger 21kWh battery.
+Above this is the 5008 plug-in Hybrid, which, as its name suggests, needs charging whenever possible, because it features a much larger 21kWh battery.
 But the benefits are fuel efficiency up to 356.2mpg, Peugeot claims, and a pure-electric range of up to 48 miles.
 We’ve yet to test this particular version and its fuel economy claims for ourselves.

-Peugeot 5008 Plug-in Hybrid356.2mpg18-30g/kmTBC
+5008 Plug-in Hybrid356.2mpg18-30g/km35E

 Electric range, battery life and charge time